Mississippi Foreign Qualification

 Use Mosey to register with the Secretary of State in Mississippi.

-If you are "transacting business" in Mississippi, you are required to register with the Secretary of State by filing an Application for Certificate of Authority.
+If you are "transacting business" in Mississippi, you must register with the Secretary of State by filing a Statement of Qualification for Foreign Limited Liability Partnership, which is only available tot be filed online.
 Mississippi, like most states, provides a list of activities considered not "transacting business" in lieu of defining "transacting business."

 You must register as a user on the Secretary of State's online filing system before filing any business documents.